IvanFernandezGracia/delta_robot_tesis/README.md

-# Dynamics and Kinematics of a Delta Robot 3df whit ROS and ADAMS &#129302
+# Dynamics and Kinematics of a Delta Robot 3df whit ROS and ADAMS :robot:

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion